ahockersten/infrastructure-terraform/README.md

 ## Setting up Azure

 Make sure you have `direnv` so you can get access to the right accounts.
-Add something like this to a local .env:
+Add something like this to a local .envrc:

 ```
 export AZURE_TENANT_ID=8fbc5cea-2448-4779-a0e9-31d74029e14d